 Paul Leighton's page of justice related information.
 This is an great site that is kept current through Dr. Leighton's tireless efforts.
 Includes links to the STOP VIOLENCE project, corporate prisons, elite deviance, and internet privacy.

 Dr. Mentor's personal site includes links, essays, and class related material.
 Dr. Mentor uses the internet for each of his courses and is developing internet sites with the potential to replace readers and textbooks with free online-based content, including justicepolicy.com and critcrim.org.
-He is also working with students in the development of the Online Encyclopedia of Criminal Justice.
+He also worked with students in the development of the Online Encyclopedia of Criminal Justice.

 The Schwendinger's describe their website as primarily designed for colleagues interested in our study of the relations between adolescent subcultures and academic achievement, delinquency, privatization of public schools, etc.

 Shelden's website includes his own commentaries and research articles, a special "in the news" section with the latest news reports about crime and justice, plus special sections devoted to the drug war, the war on terrorism, the war in Iraq, and corporate and political crime.
-Also, occational special links to research on various topics (e.g., death penalty, the malpractice "crisis," class and race issues surrounding hurricane Katrina).
+Also, occasional special links to research on various topics (e.g., death penalty, the malpractice "crisis," class and race issues surrounding hurricane Katrina).

 Papers, links, and class related material are included on this site.
 Professor Thomas uses the internet in many of his classes.
 He was also the founding webmaster of the Critical Criminology Website.